Could Germany's election pose changes for the cultural sphere? | DW | 27.09.2021

 How does Germany organize its culture?

-As she has repeated, Culture Commissioner Monika Grütters would like to continue her work after the election.
+Culture Commissioner Monika Grütters has stressed that she would like to continue her work after the election.
 Whether she can depends on how the parties organize after forming a government.
 A continuation of the major coalition between the CDU/CSU and the SPD — this time under the leadership of an SPD chancellor, Olaf Scholz — was considered unlikely until recently.

 There are signs of movement regarding the future structure of the Federal Commissioner for Culture and the Media (BKM).
-Launched more than 20 years ago by then SPD Chancellor Gerhard Schröder, the agency is to be upgraded — according to the ideals of the SPD, the Greens and the Left — to a "genuine" federal ministry of culture.
+Launched more than 20 years ago by then Chancellor Gerhard Schröder of the SDP, the agency is to be upgraded — according to the ideals of the SPD, the Greens and the Left party — to a "genuine" federal ministry of culture.

 The CDU/CSU and FDP, on the other hand, want to keep the supreme cultural administration in the Chancellor's Office.